paper-code1/blockVecchia/README.md

 --kernel_init 0.1:0.1:0.1 --tol 4 --omp_threads 40
 ```

-### 4. How to reproduce the results in the paper

-Download the log data from [here](https://drive.google.com/drive/folders/1xV_5OrAZRdeOHerXth9nlYMDYZBqQQt7?usp=drive_link) (around 2.6 GB, including all the figures and source data and log files used in the paper).

-You can reproduce the results in the paper by reading the `./blockVecchia-TCH-24-075/README.md`, which clarifies the usage of the code and the data.

 ### Output

 Results are stored in the `./log` file after execution.

-## Contributing

 ## License